Here's everything you get with Amazon Prime

 Amazon's answer to Apple Music, Spotify and the like gives you access to "tens of millions" of songs -- far more than you get from Prime Music.
 If you already have a Prime subscription, Music Unlimited costs $7.99 per month -- a few dollars less than what the competition charges.
 However, a family plan makes it $14.99 per month whether you're a Prime subscriber or not, and that doesn't represent any savings over the competition.
 Indeed, you might want to investigate whether Amazon Music Unlimited is good deal before adding it to your account.

-Editors' note: This article was originally published on October 18, 2016 and has since been updated.
+Updated, Aug.
+30: This article was originally published on October 18, 2016, and continues to be updated as new benefits are added to Prime memberships.